ACEP ID:

 • Age is the strongest risk factor for severe COVID-19 outcomes.

-• Studies have shown that some people with certain disabilities are more likely to get COVID-19 and have worse outcomes.
+• Studies have shown that some people with disabilities are more likely to get COVID-19 and have worse outcomes.

-Risk categories:
+Risk categories

-• Higher risk for severe COVID-19 outcomes:
+• Higher risk of severe COVID-19 outcomes:

 • The evidence is supported by mostly cohort, case-control, or cross-sectional studies.
 (Systematic reviews are available for some conditions for children with underlying conditions.)